Milestone Events, Documents in Water Policy

-The international water conference organized by the United Nations in Mar del Plata in 1977 was the first thematic conference with the participation of 105 states and held an outstanding significance in the field of water resources management.
+The international water conference organised by the United Nations in Mar del Plata in 1977 was the first thematic conference with the participation of 105 states and held an outstanding significance in the field of water resources management.

 The International Conference on Water and the Environment (ICWE) held in Dublin, January 1992, with the participation of 113 countries, adopted four principles (fresh water as a finite resource, participatory approach, central role of women, economic value of water).

 Also in 1992, the United Nations Conference on Environment and Development held in Rio de Janeiro adopted Agenda 21, the global action programme for the 21st century.
 Chapter 18 is titled Protection of the Quality and Supply of Freshwater Resources: Application of Integrated Approaches to the Development, Management and Use of Water Resources.

 The World Water Forum is the most significant international event in the field of water, engaging representatives of governments, parliaments and local governments, different water institutions and international organisations.
 The first forum was held in Marrakech in 1997, followed by the second in The Hague (2000), the third in Kyoto (2003), the fourth in Mexico City (2006), the fifth in Istanbul (2009), the sixth in Marseille (2012) and seventh in Daegu and Gyeongbuk.
 Brazil will host the 8th World Water Forum in 2018.
 The resolutions adopted at each forum are below: